jesses-code-adventures/utapi-go/contributing.md

 I made this package because I needed the functionality of deleting files, so that's what's implemented right now.

-While I plan to add the rest of the uploadthing api's functionality, it's not a priority of mine currently.
+While I plan to add the rest of the Uploadthing api's functionality, it's not a priority of mine currently.
 You are more than welcome though!

 ## scope

-This package should do nothing more than the UTApi class in [Uploadthing](https://github.com/pingdotgg/uploadthing)
+This package should do nothing more than the [UTApi class in Uploadthing](https://github.com/pingdotgg/uploadthing/blob/main/packages/uploadthing/src/sdk/index.ts#L39)

 ## dev setup